Georgian Airways Flight 834: Conduct of go-around

 As the crew decided to go around, the thrust was not increased to the supposed level.
 The nose attitude was not in a sufficient upwards position for a recovery as it was only put at 8 degree and the aircraft's landing gear was not retracted.
 Due to the low altitude of the aircraft, according to investigators the crew would've needed a much more higher setting of the thrust lever (at fully forward position) and the landing gear should've been retracted for better aerodynamics.
 The nose pitch should have been raised to 10 degree.
 As such, the crew would've had better chances to recover from the microburst, albeit small.

 The analysis from the recordings raised question on the possibility of the pilots not engaging the take-off go-around (TOGA) button during the go-around phase.
 This was due to the insufficient pitch attitude of the aircraft during the phase, which was put at an angle of 8 degree rather than 10 degree.
 The investigation noted that Captain Hovhanesyan, who was the pilot flying, had undergone a simulator training only once for his upgrade to the CRJ100, which was deemed as inadequate.
-He had recently been promoted as a captain for the CRJ100 on December 2010.
+He had recently been promoted as a captain for the CRJ100 in December 2010.
 Prior to the captain's upgrade to CRJ100, he had been flying as a first officer in a Boeing 737 for several years.
 The location of the TOGA button for the Boeing 737 was very different than that of the CRJ100.
 On the Boeing 737, the button is located forward, adjacent to the thrust lever.
 To engage the TOGA button, the crew should push the button with the index finger.
 On the CRJ100, the button is located on the side of the throttle lever and thus the crew should push it with the thumb sideways towards the lever.
 Due to lack of training, the captain possibly didn't push the TOGA button by his thumb due to his habit with the previous aircraft type.

 By pressing the TOGA button, a command bar for the 10 degree reference indication would have appeared on the aircraft's flight director and pilots would've been able to notice it.
 Due to the non-activation of the TOGA button, the reference 10 degree didn't appear and thus the pitch attitude was not sufficiently raised to 10 degree.
 On the CRJ100, the command bar would've also appeared during the activation of the windshear warning.
 However, due to the low altitude and the strong force of the microburst, there were barely any time left for the crew to conduct it.